How To Sound Less Like a Tourist in Portuguese Restaurants

 Where is the bathroom?Onde fica a casa de banho?

-Ending the Meal (The Coffee Ritual)
+Ending the Meal / The Coffee Ritual

 You can’t write a guide to Portuguese dining without mentioning coffee.
-It is the punctuation mark at the end of every meal.
-But be warned: if you just order “a coffee,” you won’t get what you expect.
+It is the punctuation mark at the end of every meal, even late at night (somehow.)

 EnglishPortugueseWhat you get